nrennie/2022-table-contest/README.md

-# rstudio-table-competition-2022
+# 2022 Table Contest

-Repository containing code for the RStudio Table Competition 2022
+Repository containing code for the 2022 Table Contest hosted by Posit (formerly RStudio).